ekollie/Escape/README.md

 # House Adventure Game!

 This is a CLI adventure game.
 The player mysteriously wakes up in a bedroom of a house.
-Throughout the house there are items and clues that lead to the players escape!
+Throughout the house, items and clues lead to the players escaping!

 ## Create